GuideMay 25, 2026 · 5 min read readBy MyOBDCode Editorial

 How to tell which your car has

-The simplest check: look under the dashboard on the driver's side for a rectangular 16-pin connector.
+Look under the dashboard on the driver's side for a rectangular 16-pin connector.
 If it is there — and it will be on any US vehicle from 1996+ — you have OBD2.
-If you see an odd-shaped or multi-pin connector, or no connector at all, you have OBD1.
+If you see an odd-shaped connector or no connector at all, you have OBD1.

 For any 1996+ vehicle, MyOBDCode's free lookup covers all standard OBD2 codes.